-It is possible to change the memory configuration in the PiC, MMC for PC and MMC Digital controls.
+It is possible to change the memory configuration in the PiC and MMC for PC.
 The default configuration is 256K of RAMDISK and 512K of Application memory.
 If you find it necessary to change the default configuration, use the Download Hex command from the Online menu available before any files are open.